 Despite my personal preference for heavier games in recent years, I’m always happy to return to Ticket to Ride Europe.
-Its colourful and tactile simplicity is captivating, and makes it that much easier to slip back into its gentile mechanisms when it does reach the table.
+Its colourful and tactile simplicity is captivating, making it that much easier to slip back into its gentile mechanisms when it does reach the table.

 More seasoned gamers may be put off by the game’s limits to strategy and planning, made clear through Ticket to Ride’s emphasis on luck.
-It doesn’t happen all the time but sometimes a player may strike it lucky with their Destination Tickets, stringing off a number of conveniently located smaller ones on their journey to their high scoring ticket.
-Of course, this is down to personal taste and will likely not be a probably to many players.
+It doesn’t happen all the time but sometimes a player strikes it lucky with their Destination Tickets, stringing off a number of conveniently located smaller ones on their journey to their high-scoring ticket.
+Of course, this is down to personal taste and will likely not be a problem for many players.

 Similarly, matters of taste may come under scrutiny when considering the occasionally mean take-that elements at higher player counts.
-Understandably with the full compliment of players, Europe becomes pretty crowded making some tickets harder to achieve.
-On the other hand, even at two or three players Ticket to Ride Europe allows for players to block each other, laying down routes they anticipate others are eyeing up.
+Understandably, with the full complement of players, Europe becomes pretty crowded, making some tickets harder to achieve.
+On the other hand, even at two or three players, Ticket to Ride Europe allows for players to block each other, laying down routes they anticipate others are eyeing up.
 As with the elements of luck, some players may be fine with the occasionally aggressive take-that potentials of the game, whilst others may not.

 An obvious but accurate addition to a growing game collection, Alan R Moon’s Ticket to Ride is sure to bring plenty of fun to the table for you and your family for years to come.
 And if you find yourself tiring of the same old journeys across Europe just seek out some of the excellent expansion maps!